Iola Leroy: Plot summary

 In a North Carolina town which is only identified as "C—", a group of slaves led by Robert Johnson seek refuge with the Union army that is approaching in the course of the Civil War.
 Robert's friend Tom Anderson then informs the Union commander of a beautiful young woman held as a slave in the neighborhood, who is subsequently set free by the commander.

 In a retrospective, the narrative turns to the story of that woman, Iola Leroy.
 Her father, Eugene Leroy, was a wealthy slaveholder, who had survived a serious illness through the care of a young slave, Marie.
 He set Marie free, married her and had three children, whose African ancestry was not visible in their outward appearance.
 The elder children, Iola and Harry, were educated in the North and their African ancestry (called "negro blood" in the book) was hidden from them.
 When Eugene suddenly died of yellow fever, his cousin, Alfred Lorraine, had a judge declare Marie's manumission void.
 Hence, Marie and her children were legally considered slaves and the heritage fell to Lorraine and other distant relatives.
 Lorraine sent his agent to the northern seminary where Iola was preparing for her graduation and defending the institution of slavery in discussions with her fellow students.
 Deceitfully being told that her father was dying, Iola followed the agent to her home, where she learned that she was a slave and was sold away from her mother.

 The narrative then returns to the events following Iola's rescue by the Union army: Robert Johnson and Tom Anderson join the army "to strike a blow for freedom", while Iola becomes a nurse in a military hospital.
-When Robert is entrusted to her care after being wounded, they tell each other their stories which suggest that Robert might be the brother of Iola's mother--her uncle.
-After the war, they return to "C—" to search for Robert's mother, who they recognize when she tells her story during a prayer meeting.
+When Robert is entrusted to her care after being wounded, they tell each other their stories which suggest that Robert might be the brother of Iola's mother—her uncle.
+After the war, they return to "C—" to search for Robert's mother, whom they recognize when she tells her story during a prayer meeting.

 The family is reunited when they locate Harry who had been fighting in the Union army in a Black regiment, and met with his and Iola's mother during the war.